anthonyhung/invitrostrain_pilot_repository/code/single_cell_preprocessing/README.txt

 3. Unzip the whitelist file in the main directory.

+4. Place the human.YRI.cellranger.exons.vcf file into the main directory of this pipeline.

-4. Install the conda working by running
+5. Install the conda working by running
 "conda env create --file environment.yaml"

-5. Run the file "submit.sh"
+6. Run the file "submit.sh"